U.N. warns Libya's banking system at risk of collapse

 Oil revenue has flowed through the Tripoli-based Central Bank, which has paid the salaries of many state employees across front lines.
 Libya’s oil exports were hit by a blockade by eastern-based forces last year, leading to lost revenues.

 A U.N.-led peace process in Libya brought a ceasefire last year and then a unity government was formed.
-However, talks this month aimed at paving the way for elections in Libya in late December stalled.
+However, talks earlier this month aimed at paving the way for elections in Libya in late December stalled.
+(Reporting by Michelle Nichols; Additional reporting by Ahmed Elumami; Editing by Alex Richardson)

-“I’m concerned that although the ceasefire agreement continues to hold, notwithstanding minor clashes between armed groups and criminal gangs, the unity of the JMC (Joint Military Commission) and implementation of the agreement could unravel if the political process remains stalled,” Kubis said.

-French Foreign Minister Jean-Yves Le Drian, who chaired the Security Council meeting on Thursday, said the elections must be held in December and foreign forces must leave Libya, a call echoed by several council members.

 Our Standards: The Thomson Reuters Trust Principles.